-While teaching this chapter, tell the students that a mouse helps us to tell the computer what to do.
+While teaching this chapter, tell the students that a mouse is an input device and helps to tell the computer what to do.
 Share with the students some uses of a computer mouse.

-Show the students that the small arrow moving on the screen is called pointer.
+Show to the students that the small arrow moving on the screen is called pointer.

-Make the students understand that there are two types of computer mouse:
+Make the students understand the types of computer mouse:

-Optical Mouse - Has LED sensor at its bottom that helps the pointer on the screen move.

-Wire mouse - has a long wire which is connected to USB port.

-Wireless Mouse - Runs on batteries and is attached to the computer through Bluetooth.
+- Optical mouse has an LED sensor at its bottom that helps the pointer on the screen move. - Wired mouse has a long wire which can be connected to USB port and has a left, right button, and a scroll wheel. - Wireless mouse has no wire, runs on battery and attached to computer through bluetooth.

-Show the students how to hold a mouse.
+Show to the students the correct way of holding the mouse with reference to the position of fingers and palm.

-Show the students the functions of a computer mouse:
+Show to the students that a computer mouse can be used for:

-Single-click or Click - pressing and releasing left button quickly, used to select an icon.

-Double-click - pressing and releasing the left button twice quickly, used to open a program.

-Right-click - pressing and releasing the right button quickly, used to display a shortcut menu.

-Scroll - place index finger on scroll wheel and roll it upwards or downwards to move the page down or up.

-Drag and drop - moving the mouse while keeping the left button pressed, use to move objects on screen and drop means to release the mouse button.
+- Single-clicking or Clicking pressing and releasing left button quickly, used to select an icon. - Double-clicking pressing and releasing the left button twice quickly, used to open a program. - Right-clicking pressing and releasing the right button quickly, used to display a shortcut menu. - Scrolling rolling the mouse wheel up and down, used to move the page up and down. - Dragging and Dropping moving the mouse while keeping the left button pressed, use to move objects on screen.